 The way you maintain your credit score creates a perception about you in the financial world.
-The activities through which you manage your credit and debt determines whether your application for credit (or loans) in the future gets approved or rejected and also the interest rate you are liable to pay.
+The activities through which you manage your credit and debit determine whether your application for credit (or loans) in the future gets approved or rejected and also the interest rate you are liable to pay.
 Your personality and behaviour are constantly assessed when it comes down to credit.
-While there are numerous credit rating agencies who assign you a score based on your credit history, CIBIL is one of the most common and widely used.
+While many credit rating agencies assign you a score based on your credit history, CIBIL is most common and widely used.

 - Your timeliness with repaying credit in the form of EMIs or credit card bills